kumarsonu676/python-fastapi-starter-api-project/tests/docs/integration_testing.md

 ## Integration Testing Patterns

 ### if using a database
-- use real database (sqlite for speed) with proper cleanup
+- use real database (sqlite for speed, test postgres/mssql db if needed) with proper cleanup
 - create/destroy schema for each test session
 - use transactions for test isolation